cncf/clowarden/README.md

 One of CLOWarden goals is to try to make it *as simple as possible for maintainers to review and approve suggested changes* to the configuration.
 To do that, CLOWarden provides feedback in pull requests in the form of comments.
 Suggested changes can be invalid for a number of reasons, like a syntax problem in the configuration file, or not following any of the rules, like using an invalid role when defining permissions.
 CLOWarden tries its best to give helpful feedback to the pull request creator, to point them in the right direction and help address errors without requiring the maintainers intervention.

-In this case, the error we introduced intentionally was catched: we incorrectly defined the new team as *tem1*, but then used it as *team1* in the repository definition.
+In this case, the error we introduced intentionally was catched: we incorrectly defined the new team as `tem1`, but then used it as `team1` in the repository definition.

 ![validation-error](docs/screenshots/validation-error.png)

+If this error hadn't been catched at validation time, a team named `tem1` would have been created and the process of granting permissions to `team1` on `repo1` would have failed as `team1` wouldn't exist.

 Please note that, in addition to the feedback comment, CLOWarden created a **check** in the PR to indicate that the configuration changes are not valid.
 When used in combination with branch protection, this can help prevent that invalid configuration changes are merged.